 Council Ordinance 182500 established EWDD and gave the department the authority to control and convey City properties that are intended for purposes that achieve the City's economic development goals.
-The current recommendations establish a process through which the City will identify the economic development properties over which EWDD will have jurisdiction.
-In order to clarify the ordinance and provide flexibility, this office recommends that the ordinance be revised to state that the City, not just EWDD, is authorized to convey property interests for economic development purposes.
-This change is necessary to be consistent with the recommendations in this report and the City's stated intent to contract with an economic development nonprofit entity to provide real estate services to the City (CF#08-3050).
+These recommendations establish a process through which the City will identify the economic development properties over which EWDD will have jurisdiction.
+The original July 31, 2014 report recommended several revisions to the ordinance to clarify some provisions and provide flexibility regarding the City's disposition of properties for economic development.
+Those proposed ordinance changes do not appear to be necessary at this time, therefore the current report recommends no changes to the ordinance.